 The film reminded me of something intangible, a personal memory, the legend of Western freedom that existed in the collective psyche of my parents’ generation, back when I was a child in the Soviet Union.

 That magical word, “America”.
 Anything goes.
 Something to dream about.
-I watched Back To The Future so many times it could have easily made holes in my TV set.
+I watched Back To The Future so many times it could have easily made holes in my TV set [untranslatable Russian humor].

 When I moved to America, I was surprised.
-Rockstars were more shallow than I expected, and suddenly, I had to explain myself to a different kind of zombies, every fucking day.
-Freedom required simplification, beating myself on the chest, gaudy ornaments, and non-communist hustling.
+Rockstars were less sophisticated than I expected, and suddenly, I had to explain myself to a different kind of zombies, every fucking day.
+Freedom required simplification, beating myself on the chest, gaudy ornaments, and hustling of the lowest kind.
 The whole thing was only different on the surface.

 It is fascinating to me.
 Two sets of taboos, two different approaches to soul-buying, and history keeps rolling: love, lies, faith, beauty and all.
 In the USSR (or in Baghdad I am sure), it was impossible to to say “sex” or “jazz”.
 In America, you can say “sex” or “jazz” all day long, yet it is almost completely futile to broadcast anything pure and human.